Eco-Friendly Fiber Cement Siding

 Fiber Cement Siding Beats Other Products in the Green Factor

 Fiber cement siding is manufactured from recycled materials and other sustainable products.
 Cement, sand and cellulose are the main components.
 They are strong, but natural materials.
-Of course, wood siding is certainly made from a natural product, the required number of trees needed have a very negative ecological effect on our environment.
+Of course, while wood siding is certainly made from a natural product, the required number of trees needed have a very negative ecological effect on our environment.

 Metal siding is made from recyclable materials, which is a positive aspect; however, it does not withstand the test of time.
 It degrades quickly, needing replacement a lot sooner than fiber cement siding.
 And you have to wonder if all the replaced metal siding is really being recycled.